 To pan an image

-- use mouse to drag-and-drop on image (default)
+- Use the mouse to drag-and-drop on the image (default)

 To pan from inside a region

 - Hold the “command” (macOS) / “ctrl” (Linux) key, then mouse click

 Region of interest or image annotation object interactions¶

 Regions of interest and image annotation objects share similar behaviors.
 In the following, we use “region” for short.

 - Click the region creation button from the toolbar of the Image Viewer